Brightenings AnD Polarity Inversion Tracking (BADPIT) method for studying solar active region evolution before major solar flares: Methodology

 \subsection{Brightening detection on the AIA observations}

 After the desaturation process, brightenings in active regions can be identified.
 Brightenings are short-lived, localised events that are significantly brighter than their surrounding background.
+In this paper, the term "transient brightenings" is used to describe a broad range of solar activity, from nano and microflares, up to major flares (see also section~\ref{sec:intro}).
 They can also be visualised in sequences of difference images such as in Fig.~\ref{fig:diff bright}, where they appear as rapidly changing, coherent patches of pixels.

 BADPIT detects intensity peaks in the light curves of each pixel within the field of view (FOV).
 Brightenings are then defined as spatially coherent patches of high-intensity pixels.
 To ensure that only physically meaningful events are detected and to minimise the likelihood of including artefacts into the analysis, we introduce two additional constraints, based on the technical limitations of the SDO/AIA observations (12-second cadence and $\sim 1.5''$ spatial resolution):